 Year after year after year after year it sews straight line after straight line after straight line without ceasing.

-Here’s the pillow on the couch in my family room.
+Here’s the drop cloth pillow on the couch in my family room.
 I was trying to cozy everything up for winter.
 Translation: I just left out all my Christmas decorations that could pass for winter and called it a day.

 Please tell me I’m not alone.